doug3236/i1Patches/ReadMe.md

         Extract measurement files.
 Note that files can end in _M0.txt, _M1.txt of _M2.txt.
         Measurement file should be in i1Profiler's CGATs format that includes, at a minimum, RGB and Lab values.
 Recommend selecting all fields including spectral data.
-For added data integrity, i1isis tif files can be scanned in reverse from bottom to top and last to first page.
-If a CGATs measurement file of the same name except ending in r_M2.txt instead of _M2.txt exists the two files will be averaged and statistics printed on how closely the patches match.
+For added data integrity, tif files can be scanned in reverse from bottom to top and last to first page.
+If a CGATs measurement file of the same name except ending in r_M#.txt instead of _M#.txt exists the two files will be averaged and statistics printed on how closely the patches match.
 This is useful for detecting transient issues such as lint on the print.